itsalicelee/The-Hungry-Snake/README.md

-# The-Hungry-Snake
+# The-Hungry-Snake 🐍

-Define your snake controller and avoid collusion!🐍
+Define your snake controller and avoid collusion!

-🌴 This is the final project of Data Structure instructed by Prof. Ken-Yi Lee at National Taiwan University 🥇 Our algorithm is rated 1st/41 teams
+- 🌴 This is the final project of Data Structure instructed by Prof. Ken-Yi Lee at National Taiwan University
+- 🥇 Our algorithm is rated 1st/41 teams
-🎥 Watch our final project demo competition[here](https://www.youtube.com/watch?v=RwqK-bDCWtg&ab_channel=FeisLee)
+- 🎥 Watch our final project demo competition[here](https://www.youtube.com/watch?v=RwqK-bDCWtg&ab_channel=FeisLee)

 ## Usage